Skip to main content

 How long does it take to cycle a new aquarium?

-A fishless cycle usually takes about 2 to 6 weeks.
-Seeded filter media from an established tank or a good bottled bacteria product can shorten that noticeably, but the only way to know you're done is testing, not the calendar.
+Usually 2 to 6 weeks.
+Seeded media from an established tank or a bottled bacteria product shortens it noticeably, but testing tells you when it's done — never the calendar.

 How do I know when my tank is fully cycled?

-Your tank is cycled when a dose of ammonia is converted to zero ammonia and zero nitrite within about 24 hours, and you have a measurable nitrate reading.
-Two zeros plus nitrate present means the bacteria colony is established and ready for fish.
-Do a water change to lower the nitrate before stocking.
+Ammonia and nitrite both read zero within about 24 hours of feeding the tank, and you have a measurable nitrate reading.
+Two zeros plus nitrate means ready.
+Do a water change before stocking.

 Can I add fish while the tank is cycling?

-We don't recommend it.
-A fish-in cycle puts a living animal in rising ammonia and nitrite for weeks and kills a lot of starter fish.
-A fishless cycle takes the same time with nothing at risk.
-If you already added fish, test daily and do water changes to keep ammonia and nitrite low until the cycle finishes.
+We don't recommend it — it puts a living animal in rising ammonia for weeks and kills a lot of starter fish.
+If you've already added them, test daily and do water changes to keep ammonia and nitrite down.

 Why is my ammonia or nitrite still high after weeks?

-Usually one of a few things: the water is too cold, you accidentally killed the bacteria by rinsing media in chlorinated tap water, or you have no ammonia source feeding the colony.
-Keep the heater in the tropical range, only rinse media in old tank water, and bring a sample in to us in Erie if the numbers won't budge.
+Usually the water is too cold, the bacteria got killed rinsing media in tap water, or nothing is feeding the colony.
+Hold 76–80°F, rinse only in old tank water, and call us if it won't budge.